 More than 40 organizational members work together through the Alliance.
 Notable projects include:

 - Social & Emotional Development for Infants & Toddlers - The Alliance developed a provider training toolkit and supporting materials focusing on healthy social-emotional development of infants and toddlers.
 The materials have been incorporated into provincial resources and programs such as Growing Together Toolkit, Healthy Families BC, GP Practice Support Program Child & Youth Mental Health Module, and Family Resource Programs.

 - Appetite to Play - The Alliance led the development of Appetite to Play, a provincial approach to support providers to promote and encourage healthy eating and physical activity environments within early years settings.

 Where Are We Now?

-BC Healthy Child Development Alliance Network members meet bi-monthly to share resources, build connections across agencies and with ministries, and discuss opportunities to collaborate to promote healthy child development.
-The Alliance members determine priority areas and working groups are established to complete the project work.
+BC Healthy Child Development Alliance activities are ongoing.
+Members meet bi-monthly to share resources, build connections across agencies and with ministries, and discuss opportunities to collaborate on promoting healthy child development.
+Members determine priority areas and form working groups to complete project work.